bmchtech/rengfx/doc/internals/hidpi.md

 how rengfx internally handles hidpi

-when `Core.auto_rescale_hidpi` is enabled, on initialization, the window is resized to 2x its initial size.
+when `Core.rescale_hidpi` is enabled, on initialization, the window is resized to 2x its initial size.